GET ORDAINED

 See full wedding ceremony scripts with a unity candle ritual here.

-Watch a simple demonstration of a unity candle lighting below.
+Watch a simple demonstration of a unity candle lighting below:

-After the Ceremony
+After the Wedding Ceremony

 Unity candle ceremonies are popular because they bring a visual storytelling component to the wedding ceremony, and the couple will have a decorative keepsake to place on a shelf or mantle at home.